LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 <h3>Coding Solution</h3>

 I decided to solve this problem in Python using the NLTK package, a popular package for NLP solutions.
 First, we will need data to analyze and feed to our CFG.
-Scouring the internet, I found a array on github of Yoda sentences to use, and added additional ones to cover some edge cases:
+Scouring the internet, I found an array on github of Yoda sentences to use, and added additional ones to cover some edge cases:

 <!--![NLP Contributors](/assets/post2/yoda_sentences.png){: width="700"}-->